henoctshimanga/fictional-university-theme/README.md

 After creating the archive file for the post type, I created and implemented a new Custom field that show if post type is equal to Event

-After resizing imag/thumbnail, we will need to Regenerate Thumbnails using the plugin "Regenerate Thumbnails"
+After resizing imag/thumbnail, I did Regenerate Thumbnails using the plugin "Regenerate Thumbnails"

+to customize crop on a specific thumbnail, I downloaded the plugin "Manual Image Crop by Tomasz" and used it to crop image on professor post based on particular nickname in use

+Afterward, force refresh the browser 'shift + refresh circle arrow beside url in the browser